SondagesPro/LS-sendMailAjax/README.md

 # Send token email via Ajax
 Allow to send token email one by one with one click.

+Use this version if you are on LimeSurvey 2.65.1 and lesser version

 ## Installation

 ### Via GIT